-- Soldier termites could spit an irritating substance similar to kerosene up to 10 feet away which could blind any creature for 5-20 minutes.
+- Soldier termites can spit an irritating substance similar to kerosene up to 10 feet away which could blind any creature for 5-20 minutes.
 If the fluid was ignited it could burn the target as well.

 - Dragon magazine

 - #55 article "The Missing Dragons".
-The orange dragon could spit out a stream of liquid sodium.
+The orange dragon can spit out a stream of liquid sodium.
 This was bad enough as is (it burst into flames when exposed to air), but if it was sprayed into water it caused a devastating explosion.

 - #91 article "Nine Hells Revisited".
 The greater devil Rumjal can spit a substance that will do 2-8 Hit Points of corrosive, tissue-eating damage to already-open wounds.
 He can only do so once in a three day period.

 - #184 article "Magic With An Evil Bite".
 The neogi spell "Spider Gout" allows the caster to spit out a glob of spider venom up to 10 yards away.
 Any creature struck by the glob takes 2-8 Hit Points plus 1 Hit Point per level of the caster up to ten.